Satisfactory Academic Progress Standards for Undergraduate Students

 Probation.
 As noted above, the Academic Review Committee has the right to set forth conditions on a student’s probation.
 Students are encouraged to work with their advisors to devise an appropriate course load and to attain a balance between study and other activities.

 Dismissal.
-The first time a student is dismissed they have the opportunity to appeal for a reversal of the decision.
+The first time a student is dismissed they can appeal for a reversal of the decision.
 Any student whose appeal is denied or who chooses not to appeal will not be allowed to return to the university for two full semesters.
 A summer session is not considered a full semester, and a dismissed student may not enroll in any classes during a summer session.
 For example, a dismissal following the spring semester means that the student will be required to remain out for the subsequent fall, spring, and summer semesters.

 A student who is dismissed for a second time will not be permitted to reapply to Purchase.